-Berget was serving life sentences for attempted murder and kidnapping when he tried to escape with Eric Robert, who was serving 80 years in prison for a kidnapping conviction.
+Berget was serving life sentences for attempted murder and kidnapping when he tried to escape in April 2011 with Eric Robert, who was serving 80 years in prison for a kidnapping conviction.
+They attacked and killed guard Ronald Johnson while he was alone in an inmate work area.
+Robert then donned Johnson's uniform and tried to move a large box with Berget inside toward the prison gate, but they were caught before getting outside.